18F/join.tts.gsa.gov/pages/tts-offices.md

 accelerate the modernization of information technology (IT) by leveraging private sector innovation, existing government services, and providing access to best practices and expertise.
-The CoE’s offices and staff cover five main areas:
+The CoE’s offices and staff cover six main areas:

 -   Customer experience
 -   Cloud adoption
 -   Infrastructure optimization
 -   Contact centers
 -   Data analytics
+-   Artificial Intelligence

 The CoE is good for candidates looking for large, long-term projects where your team will be embedded at an agency with the potential for